abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxeyes.md

 ## Execute the new application `xeyes`

-* Open your web browser, and to go your own abcdesktop url, and do a login to create a desktop
+* Open your web browser, navigate to your abcdesktop URL, and log in to create a desktop

 ![login to create a desktop](img/simplestapplication-login-xeyes.png)

-* Look for the new application `xeyes` pushed
+* Search for the newly registered `xeyes` application

 ![Look for the new application xeyes](img/simplestapplication-lookfor-xeyes.png)

-* Start the new application `xeyes`, the hourglass appears
+* Launch the `xeyes` application — an hourglass indicator will appear while the container image is being pulled

 ![Start the new application xeyes hourglass](img/simplestapplication-xeyes-hourglass.png)

-Please wait for the end of the pulling process
+Wait for the image pull to complete.

 ![Start the new application xeyes](img/simplestapplication-xeyes-started.png)

-> The xeyes application is started as a container
+> The xeyes application is running as an ephemeral container inside the user pod.

-## Read the pod's description
+## Read the pod description

-Get the name of fry's pod
+Retrieve the name of the user's pod:

 ```
 kubectl get pods -l type=x11server -n abcdesktop